What Does a Parks Manager Do?

 The parks manager position involves fulfilling education and training requirements as follows:

-- Education: Parks managers need a bachelor’s degree in one of the natural sciences, leisure studies, landscape architecture, or a similar field.
+- Education: Parks managers need a bachelor’s degree in natural sciences, leisure studies, landscape architecture, or a similar field.
 Those candidates with related experience can get a parks manager job with an unrelated bachelor’s degree.